claytoncb/Shrek/README.md

 ## Description:
 <div>
     A compiler for our language Shrek-- inspired by the DreamWorks Movie Shrek and extended universe.
 It hopes to make coding fun and memorable by making references to the mistical world of Shrek.
+We hope also to make coding more intuitive and enjoyable for shrek fans.
 </div>